McBenny/test-react-boilerplate/features.md

 - [X] Add the competition settings on top of the game screen
 - [X] Order players by ascending numbers
 - [X] Order games by date on selection screen
+- [X] Ability to remove a player if he has no event

 ##REFACTORING
 - [ ] Check W3C conformance and accessibility